≡ Menu

 • Inability to hold down full-time employment.

-These individuals may also have at time applied for or received some type of disability benefit as a result of their condition which is always a sign that their pre-existing medical condition was more serious than most.
+These individuals may also have at the time applied for or received some disability benefit as a result of their condition, which is always a sign that their pre-existing medical condition was more severe than most.

 The good news…

-In cases like these is that while they certainly are not going to be able to qualify for a Preferred rate, there is still a chance that they may be able to qualify for coverage at a Standard or Substandard rate.
-Which isn’t all that bad provided that you focus your search on “which” life insurance companies are the most competitive at these approval categories.
+In cases like these, while they certainly are not going to qualify for a Preferred rate, there is still a chance that they may qualify for coverage at a Standard or Substandard rate.
+This isn’t all that bad, provided you focus your search on “which” life insurance companies are the most competitive in these approval categories.
+This brings us to our next segment, which is…

-The first thing that you can do to help make sure that you’ve able to find the “best” life insurance policy that you can qualify for is to make sure that you’re working with a true life insurance professional who is working in an environment whereby the will be able to spend the time needed to make sure you needs are well taken care of (ie: not a high stress call center).
+The first thing that you can do to help make sure that you’re able to find the “best” life insurance policy that you can qualify for is to make sure that you’re working with a true life insurance professional who is working in an environment whereby they will be able to spend the time needed to make sure your needs are well taken care of (i.e., not a high-stress call center).

 Second…

-You’re going to want to make sure that the agent that you choose also has access to dozens of different life insurance companies so that they don’t have to rely on the underwriting decisions of just one or two different companies.
+You will want to ensure that the agent you choose also has access to dozens of different life insurance companies so they don’t have to rely on the underwriting decisions of just one or two different companies.

-You want to make sure that you’re completely honest with your life insurance agent right from the beginning so that they can have the most complete and accurate understanding of your current health status which they can then use to try and determine “which” life insurance companies is going to provide you with the best opportunity for success!
+Lastly, you’ll want to make sure that you’re completely honest with your life insurance agent right from the beginning so that they can have the most complete and accurate understanding of your current health status, which they can then use to try and determine “which” life insurance companies are going to provide you with the best opportunity for success!

 So, what are you waiting for?
 Give IBUSA a call today and see what we can do for you!